AndreyBurnosov/Access_control_bot/README.md

 ## 👋 Introduction

-This bot will help you set up access to your group via NFT
+This bot will help you set up access to your group via NFT.

 ## 🤖 creating a bot